mipmip/mip.rs/README.md

 ## Todo

+- [ ] bug: fix other than current path images
 - [ ] app: command line options
 - [ ] app: improve error handling
 - [ ] app: use webview reload and not javascript reload